Improved Regularization and Robustness for Fine-tuning in Neural Networks: Introduction

 In Section \ref{sec_reg}, we begin by conducting a PAC-Bayesian analysis of regularized fine-tuning.
 This is inspired by recent works that have found PAC-Bayesian analysis correlates with empirical performance better than Rademacher complexity \cite{jiang2019fantastic}.
 We identify two critical measures for analyzing the generalization performance of fine-tuning.
 The first measure is the $\ell_2$ norm of the distance between the pre-trained model (initialization) and the fine-tuned model.
-The second measure is the perturbed loss of the fine-tuned model, i.e. its loss after the model weights get perturbed by random noise.
-First, we observe that the fine-tuned weights remain closed to the pre-trained model.
+The second measure is the perturbed loss of the fine-tuned model, i.e., its loss after the model weights get perturbed by random noise.
+First, we observe that the fine-tuned weights remain close to the pre-trained model.
 Moreover, the top layers travel much further away from the pre-trained model than the bottom layers.
 Second, we find that fine-tuning from a pre-trained model implies better noise stability than training from a randomly initialized model.
 In Section \ref{sec_robust}, we evaluate regularized fine-tuning for target tasks with noisy labels.
-We find that fine-tuning is prone to ``memorizing the noisy labels'', and regularization helps alleviate such memorization behavior.
+We find that fine-tuning is prone to memorizing the noisy labels, and regularization helps alleviate such memorization behavior.
 Moreover, we observe that the neural network has not yet overfitted to the noisy labels during the early phase of fine-tuning.
 Thus, its prediction could be used to relabel the noisy labels.

-We propose an algorithm that incorporates layer-wise regularization and self-labeling for improved regularization and robustness based on our results.
+We propose an algorithm that incorporates layer-wise regularization and self-labeling to enhance regularization and robustness, as supported by our results.
 Figure \ref{fig:main_figure} illustrates the two components.
 First, we encode layer-wise distance constraints to regularize the model weights at different levels.
 Compared to (vanilla) fine-tuning, our algorithm reduces the gap between the training and test accuracy, thus alleviating overfitting.
-Second, we add a self-labeling mechanism that corrects and reweights ``noisy labels'' based on the neural network's predictions.
+Second, we introduce a self-labeling mechanism that corrects and reweights noisy labels based on the neural network's predictions.
 Figure \ref{fig:main_figure} shows that our algorithm effectively hinders the model from learning the incorrect labels by relabeling them to correct ones.